clevengermatt/dreamweaver/content/Factions/The Dreamweavers Guild/Officers/Dreamweavers.md

 #### Advisors and Visionaries:

-Beyond their craftsmanship, Dreamweavers often serve as advisors to guild leaders, including The Restless.
+Beyond their craftsmanship, Dreamweavers often serve as advisors to guild leaders, including [[The Restless]].
 Their insights into the dream realm and its complexities are highly sought after.
 They are revered figures within the guild, and their words carry great weight.

 #### The Weavers’ Legacy: